alan-turing-institute/environmental-ds-book/book/contribute.md

 :header: Editors-in-Chief
 :footer: View guidelines for EiC »

-Validate the notebook idea, make suggestions to improve it, prepare the notebook for its revision, assign editors, lead publishing and moderate post-publication.
+Validate the notebook idea, prepare the notebook for its revision, assign editors, lead publishing and post-publication.
 :::

 :::{card}